Agent-Oriented Planning in Multi-Agent Systems: Introduction

 Previous studies~\citep{cai2023low, qian2023communicative} propose to define suitable standard operating procedures (SOPs) based on the insights and experiences of human professionals for solving specific tasks, such as software development \citep{hong2023metagpt} and simulating personality traits \citep{serapio2023personality}.
 In these scenarios, multiple agents are assigned to execute tasks following the predefined SOPs, resulting in remarkable successes.
 However, for multi-agent systems designed to tackle a diverse range of complex real-world problems, there is a critical need for a central entity that can automatically generate task-specific operating procedures and coordinate the activities of various agents \citep{wang2024survey}.

 This central entity, typically referred to as a meta-agent (a.k.a. a controller or planner), carries two primary responsibilities.
 Firstly, the meta-agent needs to comprehend user queries and decompose them into several sub-tasks, ensuring that each sub-task can be adequately addressed by a single agent.
-Secondly, the meta-agent is also expected to assign these sub-tasks to the appropriate agents for execution, enabling the solutions of these sub-tasks to collectively provide comprehensive answers to the original user query.
+Secondly, the meta-agent is also expected to assign these sub-tasks to the appropriate agents for execution, enabling the solutions of these sub-tasks to collectively provide comprehensive answers to the original user queries.

-However, since the meta-agent cannot effectively associate sub-tasks based on the provided agent descriptions, the performance of task decomposition and allocations might be sub-optional.
-To tackle these challenges, we identify three design principles for an agent-oriented planning framework, including solvability, completeness, and non-redundancy, which further inspire us to propose a novel framework for multi-agent systems.
+However, since the meta-agent cannot effectively associate sub-tasks with agents based on the provided agents descriptions \citep{liu2024dynamic, hong2023metagpt}, the performance of task decomposition and allocations might be sub-optional.
+To tackle these challenges, we identify three design principles for an agent-oriented planning framework, including solvability, completeness, and non-redundancy.
+These principles further inspire us to propose {\bf \name}, a novel framework for {\bf A}gent-{\bf O}riented {\bf P}lanning in multi-agent systems.

-Specifically, to resolve a user query, the meta-agent first performs fast task decomposition and allocation, which serves as the intermediate results that can be further modified and revised.
-The proposed framework incorporates a reward model designed to efficiently evaluate the solvability of sub-tasks without requiring actual agent calls.
-According to the evaluation results, some sub-tasks may be executed by the assigned agents, others may be recognized as inappropriate and be required to perform a replan, while the remaining sub-tasks would be further assessed through the representative works mechanism, which helps determine whether they should be planned in detail or re-described for better aligning the ability of agents.
-A detector is utilized to identify the missing key information or redundant content in the decomposed sub-tasks, and to provide suggestions to the meta-agent for enhancing the completeness and non-redundancy.
-Besides, a feedback loop is integrated into the proposed framework to promote ongoing enhancements for the meta-agent.
+Specifically, to resolve a user query, the meta-agent first performs fast task decomposition and allocation, serving as intermediate results that can be further modified and revised.
+The proposed \name incorporates a reward model designed to efficiently evaluate the solvability of sub-tasks without requiring actual agent calls.
+According to the evaluation results, some sub-tasks may be executed by the assigned agents, others may be deemed inappropriate and require re-planning, while the remaining sub-tasks are further assessed using the representative works mechanism, which helps determine whether they should be planned in detail or re-described for better aligning the ability of agents.
+Meanwhile, a detector is utilized to identify the missing key information or redundant content in the decomposed sub-tasks, and to provide suggestions to the meta-agent for enhancing the completeness and non-redundancy.
+Besides, a feedback loop is integrated into \name to promote ongoing enhancements for the problem-solving process.